 Large clumps of perennial roots are susceptible to insect infestations and fungal infections.

-When you don’t devide perennials and they multiply, these become overcrowded and have fewer or smaller flowers than those that are well spaced.
+When you don’t divide perennials, and they multiply, these become overcrowded and have fewer or smaller flowers than those that are well spaced.

 If you replant in different areas, then you control the plants, which is especially important when the plants are aggressive and tend to overwhelm neighboring plants.

-Many gardeners ask themselves when to dig up and seperate perennials.
-Actually, these are very hardy plans so you can dig them up to replant in different areas any time from Spring to Fall, however, there are two seasons that are best for doing this; spring and fall.
-These seasons are cooler than the summer, so the weather and soil conditions are less stressful to the plant.
+Many gardeners ask themselves when to dig up and separate perennials.
+These are very strong plans so you can dig them up to replant in different areas any time from Spring to Fall.
+However, there are two seasons that are best for doing this; spring and fall.
+These seasons are colder than the summer, so the weather and soil conditions are less stressful for the plant.
 Just be sure to divide them when the plants are large enough.

 Perennials are beautiful and very easy to grow.
-However, they do take some maintenance and you do need to dig them up and separate them every couple of years.
-This is an easy process, but one you should do in the cooler months of spring or fall.
+However, they do take some maintenance, and you do need to dig them up and separate them every couple of years.
+This is a natural process, but one you should do in the colder months of spring or fall.
 Remember, separating allows you to plant small clumps of plants in different areas of the garden.